- Allowable Activities

 - Goals and Objectives

 A term used by in grants development to define the general outcome or final aim of a grant over a specific time period (the goal), and the measurable outcomes that will be used to judge the success of the grant.

 An actual award of funds to an agency.

 - Grant Intent Form

-The Grant Intent Form is a document used to 1) notify the administration that district applicants wish to pursue specific grant opportunities, 2) get permission from senior staff to pursue the grant, and 3) alert Grants Development Services that its assistance may be needed in preparing and uploading the grant .
+The Grant Intent Form is a document used to 1) notify the administration that district applicants wish to pursue specific grant opportunities, 2) get permission from senior staff to pursue the grant, and 3) alert grant development staff that assistance may be needed in preparing and uploading the grant .

-The Grant Partnership Intent Form is a document used to 1) notify the administration that outside agencies wish to pursue specific grant opportunities and request MPS collaboration, 2) get permission from senior staff to collaborate on the grant, and 3) alert Grants Development Services that its assistance may be needed in obtaining a letter of support or other documentation.
+The Partnership Intent Form is a document used to 1) notify the administration that outside agencies wish to pursue specific grant opportunities and request MPS collaboration, 2) get permission from senior staff to collaborate on the grant, and 3) alert grant development staff that assistance may be needed in obtaining a letter of support or other documentation.

 - Grant Proposal Parts

 Abstract: A project summary, or executive summary, that is usually no more than one or two pages.